Fort Henry National Historic Site: Background

-In the years immediately following the American Revolution, British-American hostilities still concerned the British, and the high promontory of Point Henry was considered to be a good location for a defensive fortification.
-However, a fortification was not built on the hill until the beginning of the War of 1812.

-In 1783, the British military established a post in what is now Kingston by partly refurbishing and garrisoning the ruined French fort (Fort Frontenac).
-The garrison and the developing townsite near the fort were deemed difficult to defend and so Captain John Ross, the British officer in charge of settling Loyalist refugees in the area, proposed moving the stronghold along with the townsite to the more defensible Point Henry.
+Interest in Point Henry as a defensible strategic location was first noted by the British in 1783.
+At that time, the British military established a post in what is now Kingston by partly refurbishing and garrisoning the ruined French fort (Fort Frontenac).
+The garrison and the developing townsite near the fort were deemed difficult to defend and so Captain John Ross, the British officer in charge of settling Loyalist refugees in the area following the American Revolutionary War, proposed moving the stronghold along with the townsite to the more defensible Point Henry.
+British-American hostilities still concerned the British, and the high promontory of Point Henry was considered to be a good location for a defensive fortification.

 In 1794, Lord Dorchester ordered the survey of Point Henry, Point Frederick, and "the adjacent Country and Coves taking in whatever may lye near enough to affect the Security or convenience of the Port" to investigate the location of a navy base.
 Lt.
 Alexander Bryce of the Royal Engineers preferred Haldimand Cove (now Navy Bay) as a navy base and recommended a fortification on Point Henry to defend it.
+However, a fortification was not built on the hill until the beginning of the War of 1812.